hsgg/MyMap.jl/README.md

 Why 0.5 seconds?
 Because we are humans, and 0.5 seconds makes it close enough to instantaneous.
 Maybe it should be 0.2 seconds.
 Maybe it is 0.2 seconds.
 How should I know?
 I switched so many times, I forgot.
 Maybe the overhead should be measured and folded into the equation.
-Yes, maybe.
+Maybe.

 An essential part of debugging are error messages.
 If a thread encounters an exception, it catches that and signals all other threads.
 The main thread